guanzo/algo-alias/README.md

 Each line in the text box represents an alias.
 The first value is the text you want to replace, the second value is the alias to display.

+You can replace any text on the page, think of it as a global find and replace.

 See the [example aliases](examples/aliases.txt)